...

 From the Server Room to the Boardroom: Making BDR a Business Priority

-For CISOs, the real challenge isn’t only building the right Backup & Disaster Recovery plan — it’s communicating its value to the board and business leadership.
+For CISOs, the real challenge isn’t only building the right Backup and Disaster Recovery plan — it’s communicating its value to the board and business leadership.
 Framing BDR in terms of:

 • Risk Reduction → “How much financial impact is avoided?”